4 Reasons Why 95% of Your Buyers Don't Leave Feedback on Amazon

 As an experienced merchant, you already know all of this.
 It's a reality of selling via the Amazon marketplace, but it's also a major reason why customers fail to leave feedback.
 To create awareness for your own brand, you have to maintain a delicate balance between marketing to your customers and adhering to Amazon's guidelines.

-2. People are Busy
+2. Amazon Shoppers are Busy

 You're a busy person - but so are your customers.